 The school is named after Louis V. Gerstner, Jr., in recognition of his exemplary commitment to Memorial Sloan Kettering, including his service on the Boards of Overseers and Managers and as the current Chair of GSK’s Board of Trustees.
 Mr. Gerstner’s lead gift was essential in establishing the school.

-GSK students are part of a community of outstanding scientists who have extensive experience in postgraduate education and maintain a strong commitment to training and mentoring the next generation of leaders in biomedical research.
-Our students are challenged and inspired to do their best possible work.
+Our faculty members are internationally renowned scientists who have extensive experience in postgraduate education and maintain a strong commitment to training and mentoring the next generation of biomedical investigators.

 We hope that you will join us in this extraordinary and exciting environment.